About the REZ network infrastructure project

 EnergyCo will be the proponent of the EIS for the REZ network infrastructure.

-The EIS is expected to be displayed for public exhibition in 2024.
+The EIS is expected to be displayed for public exhibition in the second half of 2026.
 All submissions received as part of the exhibition will be reviewed, and a response will be made publicly available in a Submissions Report.

 While the planning approval processes and construction of the generation projects will be the responsibility of the developers, EnergyCo will have a critical role in coordination to ensure the impacts and opportunities for the community are considered as a whole.